The Difference between Tombstone, Headstone and Gravestone

 For people who are unfamiliar with cemetery memorials, these terminologies can be confusing.
 Especially, when terms like tombstone, headstone, and gravestone are often used interchangeably.
 But, when you dive into the origin of each word, you’ll see that all these words have subtle differences.
 These small differences give each term its unique meaning.
 In this blog, let’s understand the difference between a tombstone, headstone, and gravestone.

-What are Tombstones?
+What Are Tombstones?

 A tombstone is an upright monument that sits on top of the grave, towards the head.
 It contains the deceased’s name, date of birth and death, epitaphs and/or personal messages from the bereaved family.
 It serves as a reminder or marker of the burial spot so that it’s easy to honor the dead later in life.
 The tombstones for graves were more relevant when coffins were made of stones.